-33. COVID-19 is a novel coronavirus that originated in Wuhan, China at the end of 2019 and rapidly spread around the world, infecting millions of people, including over 2.15 million Americans.
-Over 118,000 Americans have died due to COVID-19.

-34. COVID-19 is a physical substance that can cause lethal illness.
+- 33. COVID-19 is a novel coronavirus that originated in Wuhan, China at the end of 2019 and rapidly spread around the world, infecting millions of people, including over 2.15 million Americans.
+Over 180,000 Americans have died due to COVID-19. - 34.
+COVID-19 is a physical substance that can cause lethal illness.
 COVID-19 can be present outside the body in viral fluid particles.
-COVID-19 is highly contagious and easily communicable through droplets in the air and on surfaces.

-35. The scientific community, and those personally affected by the virus, recognize COVID-19 as a cause of real physical loss and damage.
-Contamination of the Insured Property would be a direct physical loss requiring remediation to clean the surfaces within the Insured Property.

-36. COVID-19 remains capable of being transmitted on a variety of inert physical surfaces for various periods of time.
-For example, reports issued by the National Institute of Health ("NIH") indicates that COVID-19 remains stable and transmittable in airborne aerosols for up to three hours, on copper for up to four hours, on cardboard for up to 24 hours, and on plastic and stainless steel for up to two to three days.
+COVID-19 is highly contagious and easily communicable through droplets in the air and on surfaces. - 35.
+The scientific community, and those personally affected by the virus, recognize COVID-19 as a cause of real physical loss and damage.
+Contamination of the Insured Property would be a direct physical loss requiring remediation to clean the surfaces within the Insured Property. - 36.
+COVID-19 remains capable of being transmitted on a variety of inert physical surfaces for various periods of time.
+For example, reports issued by the National Institute of Health ("NIH") indicate that COVID-19 remains stable and transmittable in airborne aerosols for up to three hours, on copper for up to four hours, on cardboard for up to 24 hours, and on plastic and stainless steel for up to two to three days.
 Moreover, the COVID-19 pandemic has been exacerbated by the fact that the virus physically infects and stays on surfaces of some objects or materials for up to 28 days.

-37. The Center for Disease Control ("CDC") has issued guidance recommending people not to gather in groups larger than 10.
-Pursuant to CDC guidelines, people face increased danger of contracting COVID-19 in places where people congregate and are in close proximity to one another, and especially in indoor environments.

-38. COVID-19 has been transmitted in a variety of ways, including transmission (a) by way of human contract with surfaces and items of physical property; (b) by human to human contact and interaction, including places like bars and restaurants, retail stores, and hair and beauty salons, and the like; and (c) through airborne particles emitted into the air and even recirculated through air conditioning units.

-39. The presence of COVID-19 particles renders physical property unsafe and impairs its value, usefulness, and/or normal function, causing direct physical harm to property and resulting in direct physical loss and physical damage to property.

-40. The presence of COVID-19 particles and/or the presence of persons infected with COVID-19 or carrying COVID-19 particles at premises renders the premises unsafe, thereby impairing the premises' value, usefulness, and/or normal function, and resulting in direct physical loss to and of the premises and property.
+- 37. The Center for Disease Control ("CDC") has issued guidance recommending people not to gather in groups larger than 10.
+Pursuant to CDC guidelines, people face increased danger of contracting COVID-19 in places where people congregate and are in close proximity to one another, and especially in indoor environments. - 38.
+COVID-19 has been transmitted in a variety of ways, including transmission (a) by way of human contract with surfaces and items of physical property; (b) by human to human contact and interaction, including places like bars and restaurants, retail stores, and hair and beauty salons, and the like; and (c) through airborne particles emitted into the air and even recirculated through air conditioning units. - 39.
+The presence of COVID-19 particles renders physical property unsafe and impairs its value, usefulness, and/or normal function, causing direct physical harm to property and resulting in direct physical loss and physical damage to property. - 40.
+The presence of COVID-19 particles and/or the presence of persons infected with COVID-19 or carrying COVID-19 particles at premises renders the premises unsafe, thereby impairing the premises' value, usefulness, and/or normal function, and resulting in direct physical loss to and of the premises and property.

-41. The Covered Cause of Loss
+C. The Covered Cause of Loss

-42. The presence of COVID-19 has caused civil authorities throughout the country to issue order requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Closure Orders").
+- 41. The presence of COVID-19 has caused civil authorities throughout the country to issue orders requiring the suspension of business at a wide range of establishments, including civil authorities with jurisdiction over Plaintiff's business (the "Closure Orders"). - 42.
+As of the date this Complaint is filed, Pennsylvania had over 134,000 total positive cases of COVID-19.